astronomer/docs/astro/automation-authentication.md

 description: Learn about all possible ways that you can authenticate the Astro CLI and automation tools for automated workflows.
 ---

 Authentication is a process that proves a user's identity in Astro.
-This process doesn't care what a user can do in Astro.

 Astro's authentication process is based on [Auth0 Identifier First Authentication flow](https://auth0.com/docs/authenticate/login/auth0-universal-login/identifier-first).
+This process doesn't provide authorization and doesn't care what a user can do in Astro.
+To manage authorization for a user in Astro, see [User permissions](./user-permissions.md).

-To manage your users and Deployments on Astro using Astro CLI, you must first [log in to Astro](log-in-to-astro.md#log-in-to-the-astro-cli).
+To manage your Astro components using Astro CLI, you must first [log in to Astro](log-in-to-astro.md#log-in-to-the-astro-cli).
 You can use either of the following methods to authenticate to Astro from Astro CLI:

 - Your Astro user credentials, which generates a short-lived authentication token.
 - A Deployment API key.